-Earlier this year, we proposed visiting art galleries as a way to expand one’s worldview and spend time with friends and family while taking on a new activity in a budget friendly way.
+Earlier this year, we proposed visiting a fine art gallery as a way to expand one’s worldview and spend time with friends and family while taking on a new activity in a budget friendly way.
 We’d like to now look a layer deeper and consider art collecting itself.
 A decidedly personal process, starting a collection can still feel like one that requires a dual degree in humanities and finance.
 Yet when we break it down a bit, we can see that starting a collection can be exciting, enjoyable and actually even simple.

 Figurative work depicts people, even as it ranges from photo realism to abstract representation.
 Landscapes include outdoor scenery and can vary from seascapes to interior geography, and also includes a range of treatments in terms of style.
 Still lifes show objects that are seen in everyday life, with specific materials and treatment ranging as much as the objects themselves.
 Abstract art is just that, and can be geometric, include large color fields, be nature-inspired or draw from simple experimentation and the pursuit of beauty.